pawangogawale/NETFLIX_SQL/README.md

 --Objective: Determine the distribution of content types on Netflix.
 ```
---Task 2.
+### Task 2.
 Find the Most Common Rating for Movies and TV Shows
 ```sql
 Select type, rating
 From